otabv/mah-webb.github.io/courses/rio2015/ws3.md

 # Workshop 3 - Connecting the Arduino to the Internet

-Today we connect the Arduino to Internet and make it act as a web server and a web client.
+Today we connect the Arduino to Internet and make it act as a web server.
 But first we will have try some sensors and actuators.

 ##A simple musical instrument